biicode/docs/reference/cpp_tools.rst

 C/C++ Tools list
 ================
 This section summarizes the **C/C++ commands available to be used with the biicode client program**.
-These tools are only avaliable for this language, so if you execute:
+You can see these tools if you execute:

 .. code-block:: bash